carternorton11/periscope/README.md

 Before you begin, please ensure you have the following set up:

-1.  **Passwordless SSH Access:** You must have SSH keys configured for passwordless login from your local computer to your HPC's login node.
+1.  **SSH Access:** You must have SSH keys configured for passwordless login from your local computer to your HPC's login node.
 2.  **Visual Studio Code:** You need VSCode installed locally.
 3.  **Remote - SSH Extension:** You must have the official `Remote - SSH` extension installed in VSCode.
 4.  **SLURM HPC:** This tool is designed for HPCs that use the SLURM job scheduler.